-The service mode of "technology + operation" of our environmental hygiene projects and smart car parking services leverages intelligent operation systems and cloud platforms in our operations.
+The service mode of "technology + operation" of our environmental hygiene projects leverages intelligent operation systems and cloud platforms in our operations.
 This approach has enhanced the working environment for our employees.

 Sustainable Cities and Communities

 We provide full-chain waste management services that include cleansing, collection, treatment, and residue disposal.
 We actively improve the operation and management of our WTE plants and environmental hygiene projects so as to enhance efficiency, improve safety and security, and reduce fuel consumption and emissions.